Choosing the Best Charitable Giving Approach

 The donor can be the recipient of the income stream of the annuity, or the donor can name another individual as the annuitant, including a spouse, parent, or other family (or non-family) member.
 Selecting an annuitant other than the donor or the donor’s spouse, however, will have gift tax implications.
 Charitable gift annuities can be established to last for the lives of either one or two individuals, but they are not available for a term of years.
 Thus, there is no compensation to the donor or the donor’s family for the early death of the annuity recipient.
 Upon the death of the annuitant (or upon the death of the surviving annuitant if there are two), the charity’s obligation to make annuity payments ends.

 Charitable gift annuities can be a good choice for donors who wish to make a significant gift, and who also would like the security of regular, fixed income payments as a component of retirement planning.
 This guaranteed income can be particularly attractive in times of market volatility.
 Because the income payment of a charitable gift annuity is the charity’s obligation under the annuity contract, the donor will need to assess the charity’s financial stability.
-Not all charities are large enough or sophisticated enough to be able to enter into a charitable gift annuity, so donors may have more limited options for choosing recipient charities than with direct gifting or split-interest gifting strategies.
+Not all charities are large enough or sophisticated enough to be able to enter into a charitable gift annuity, so donors may have more limited options for choosing recipient charities than with direct gifting or conduit gifting strategies.
 In addition, a charitable gift annuity will benefit only one chosen charity.
 On the spectrum of charitable giving vehicles, gift annuities are generally less complex to establish and administer than other options, and in many cases can be established for contributions as little as $5,000.

 Charitable Remainder Trusts

-Charitable remainder trusts (CRTs) are similar to gift annuities in that they provide a recurring income stream to the individual making the contribution, or to other chosen beneficiaries, with a remainder to charity.
-A CRT, however, is not a contract between the donor and a charity; it is a tax-exempt, irrevocable trust established entirely by the donor.
-While a CRT generally is more complex to establish than a charitable gift annuity and requires the involvement of an estate planning attorney, it also provides the donor with more control and more flexibility.
+Charitable remainder trusts (CRTs) are similar to gift annuities in that they provide a recurring income stream to the individual making the contribution or to other chosen beneficiaries, with a remainder to charity.
+A CRT, however, is not a contract between the donor and a charity; it is an irrevocable trust established entirely by the donor.
+While a CRT is generally more complex to establish than a charitable gift annuity and requires the involvement of an estate planning attorney, it also provides the donor with more control and more flexibility.
 There are two types of CRTs: charitable remainder annuity trusts (CRATs), which distribute a fixed annuity amount each year during the payment term, and charitable remainder unitrusts (CRUTs), which distribute a fixed percentage of the trust assets, revalued annually, during the payment term.

-Charitable Remainder Trust Flow Chart
+How a Charitable Remainder Trust works

 A donor’s flexibility when establishing the terms of a CRT is restricted by IRS-proscribed limits.
-The donor may name himself or herself as the income recipient, and may include a spouse as a concurrent or successor income recipient.
+The donor may name himself or herself as the income recipient and may include a spouse as a concurrent or successor income recipient.
 The donor may also name non-spouse family members or others who are living at the time the trust is created, but doing so will create gift tax considerations.
 The donor may choose the payment term, which may be for the lifetime or lifetimes of one or more beneficiaries, or for a term of years not to exceed 20 years.
-The annuity amount (for CRATs) and the unitrust amount (for CRUTs) may also be selected by the donor, but must be within 5% and 50% of the value of the trust assets, valued at the date the trust is created for CRATs and valued annually for CRUTs.
+The annuity amount (for CRATs) and the unitrust amount (for CRUTs) may also be selected by the donor but must be within 5% and 50% of the value of the trust assets, valued at the date the trust is created for CRATs and valued annually for CRUTs.
 The trust term and annuity amount must also be set so that the value of the CRAT or CRUT remainder interest is projected to be high enough and not likely to be exhausted before the charity receives it.
-The IRS interest rate, the ages of the trust beneficiaries, and the length of the payment term all will affect these calculations.
+The IRS interest rate, the ages of the trust beneficiaries, and the length of the payment term will affect these calculations.

 CRTs enable the donor to have a certain level of control.
 So long as the CRT is drafted with appropriate terms, the donor may serve as the CRT’s trustee and thus continue to control the trust’s investment of its assets.
 In addition, the donor may retain the ability to remove trustees and name successor trustees.
-CRTs also provide the donor flexibility.
-The donor can identify more than one charity to receive the remainder, and can name both public charities and private foundations.
+CRTs also provide the donor with flexibility.
+The donor can identify more than one charity to receive the remainder and can name both public charities and private foundations.
 The CRT can also be drafted so the trustees have the power to name or change the charitable beneficiary during the term of the trust.

 When a donor transfers assets to a CRT, the donor is eligible for a current income tax deduction on a portion of the gift, even though no assets will be going to a charity at that time.
 The deduction will be based on the term of the trust, the projected income payments, and certain IRS interest rates reflecting the assumed rate of growth of trust assets.
 Donors can only make one contribution to a CRAT (when the CRAT is established), but donors are permitted to make multiple contributions to CRUTs.

 As with other charitable gifting vehicles, the use of appreciated assets increases the tax efficiency of the donor’s gift.
-The CRT is particularly attractive for diversifying a concentrated investment position as there is tax due at the time of the asset sale.
+The CRT is particularly attractive for diversifying a concentrated investment position as there is no tax due at the time of the asset sale.
 Thus, the value of the income stream to the non-charitable beneficiaries and the amount remaining for charity will be higher than if the donor sold appreciated assets, paid tax on the gain, and then contributed the remaining cash.
-One advantage of a CRT is that the trustee, not the remainder charity, will control the timing of the sale of contributed assets and also the ongoing investment of trust assets.
+One advantage of a CRT is that the trustee, not the charitable beneficiary, will control the timing of the sale of contributed assets and the ongoing investment of trust assets.

 Charitable Lead Trusts

-Charitable Lead Trust Flow Chart
+How a Charitable Lead Trust works

 CLTs also differ in their taxation.
 The donor is not entitled to an income tax deduction upon creation of the CLT (unless it is structured as a grantor trust), but is entitled to an estate or gift tax charitable deduction for the value of the charitable lead interest.
 The CLT is a taxable entity that will receive charitable deductions for the amounts it pays to charity.
-CLTs are useful in a low-interest-rate environment because the lower IRS designated rate generally increases the value of the charity’s lead interest, and thus the amount of the donor’s charitable deduction.

 Learn More: Fiduciary’s Trust Services

-Comparison of Charitable Giving Vehicles
+Comparison of Charitable Giving Approaches

 Applying a Strategic Approach